xvs32x/anubis/README.md

 Anubis written using <a href="https://nestjs.com" target="_blank">NestJS</a>.

-The main idea is that we can use providers to set or rewrite any default variables and classes.
+The main idea is that we can use DI (dependency injection) mechanism to set or rewrite any default variables and classes.

 ## Installation